Ranger Suárez: Major leagues

 After a rain delay forced a doubleheader against the San Diego Padres, the Phillies needed an extra man in their starting rotation, and Suárez was called up to the major leagues on July 24, 2018.
-He debuted on July 26, allowing six hits and four runs in five innings, including a pair of two-run home runs from Eugenio Suarez and Tucker Barnhart.
+He debuted on July 26, allowing six hits and four runs in five innings, including a pair of two-run home runs from Eugenio Suárez and Tucker Barnhart.
 Suárez came away with the win, however, as the Phillies hit seven home runs for a 9–4 victory.
 He was the first left-handed starter to pitch for the Phillies since Adam Morgan in 2016.
 Suárez played four games with the Phillies in 2018, starting three, and posted a 1–1 record with a 5.40 ERA and 11 strikeouts in 15 innings.

 Suárez returned to Lehigh in 2019 as MLB.com's No. 10 prospect in the Phillies organization.
 After two brief major-league call-ups in June, he received a final promotion to the Phillies on June 20.
 That July, he became the first Phillies pitcher since Michael Stutes in 2011 to record wins in three consecutive appearances.
 Despite playing 82 of his 94 minor league games as a starting pitcher, Suárez became a staple of the Phillies' bullpen as a left-handed reliever alongside Morgan and José Álvarez.
 He made 37 relief appearances for the Phillies in 2019, finishing eight games for them.
 Suárez posted a 6–1 record and a 3.14 ERA, with 42 strikeouts in 48 2/3 innings.

 After his successful 2019 season, Suárez was expected to be a strong candidate for a position in the Phillies' starting rotation.
 His upward trajectory, however, came to a halt shortly before opening day, when he tested positive for the COVID-19 virus.
 After spending four weeks quarantining in a hotel room in Clearwater, Florida, Suárez rejoined the roster for the final part of the season, which was shortened to 60 games due to the impacts of the pandemic.
 He began rehab assignments in Lehigh Valley in late August before being placed into a bullpen with recent acquisitions Brandon Workman, Heath Hembree, and David Hale.
 In only four innings with the Phillies, Suárez posted an ERA of 20.25, surrendering 10 hits and nine earned runs, including one home run, while striking out only one batter.